Vatii123/old-website/README.md

 # ⚫ Vatii123.github.io
 autty's really cool website

-Originally created for Vatii123 to practice his HTML coding skill.
+An open-source project, originally created for Vatii123 to practice his HTML coding skill.
+Feel free to fork this.

 Powered by